leahlizbethk/Cal_tracker/Cal_tracker_README.md

         df = df[df["Date"] != today]  # Keep only rows not from today
         df.to_csv(log_file, index=False)

-    st.success("✅ Today's data has been cleared from both memory and history.")
+    st.success("Today's data has been cleared from both memory and history.")